 Because of the great weather we enjoy here in Florida, most cities have many parks for residents to enjoy and our little City is no exception.

 Our largest is Waterfront Park, located at 8119 Old Post Road.
-This is a large area to let the kids run, a playground for the little ones, picnic tables, a walking trail and even a kayak launch.
+This is a great area to let the kids run, there is a playground for the little ones, picnic tables, a walking trail, and even a kayak launch.
 Parking is convenient and there are restrooms, so check it out for a pleasant afternoon with the family.

-The City’s new Dog Enjoyment Center is located next to City Hall (6333 Ridge Road) and is open from dawn until dusk, 7 days per week.
-The park features lots of room to run, a ramp that goes over a tunnel, a fire hydrant and even covered seating for dog owners.
-Please call 727-835-1267 for more information.
+The City’s Dog Enjoyment Center is located next to City Hall (6333 Ridge Road) and is open from dawn until dusk, 7 days per week.
+The park features lots of room to run, a ramp that goes over a tunnel, a fire hydrant, and even covered seating for dog owners.